Graphegon/Graphony/README.md

 ```
 ![G_coworker_1.png](docs/imgs/G_coworker_1.png)

+Here a hyperedge with one source and two destinations is created from
+bob to jane and alice, and another with two sources and one
+destination is created from alice and bob to jane.

 # Property Graph

 Graphs can have any number of relations, each with a particular
 GraphBLAS type.
+In general this is referred to as a Property Graph.
-The default type is `BOOL` which created unweighted
+As shown above the default relation type is `bool` which created
-edges, but graph edge types can be specified on a per-relation basis:
+unweighted edges, but graph edge types can be specified on a
+per-relation basis:

 ```python3
 >>> G.add_relation('distance', int)